id-2/gpt-actions/.github/README.md

 3. **If the schema is valid and all required information is provided, it will be marked for manual review.** This is to ensure that the schema is not malicious, otherwise harmful, or breaks any of the rules outlined in the repo's [code of conduct.](./CODE_OF_CONDUCT.md)
 4. **Once the schema has manually been reviewed and approved by a repository maintainer, it will be marked for inclusion.** This means that, at the next PR triggered by workflow dispatch, the schema will be added to the repository among the other existing entries.
 PRs for this repository are structured as batches of all schemas that have been marked for inclusion since the last PR.
 This is so that the repository is updated in bulk rather than one schema at a time and so that we can keep track of the number of schemas that have been contributed to the repository. **This is done fairly often, so you shouldn't have to wait long for your schema to be added to the repository.**

+> [!TIP]
+> If the schema is not valid, the workflow will attempt to provide a sufficiently descriptive error message to help you fix the issue, at which point you can simply edit the issue to fix the problem and the workflow will re-run automatically.

 *If you'd like to [contribute to the repository](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project) in other ways, such as by improving the documentation, adding new features, or fixing bugs in the workflows, please feel free to submit a PR:*

 1. **[Fork the repository.](https://github.com/bapo2/gpt-actions/fork)** This will create a copy of the repository under your own account, which you can then make changes to.
 You only need to copy the default branch, `main`.

-...We'll add the rest of this after we make the PR template...

-> [!TIP]
-> If the schema is not valid, the workflow will attempt to provide a sufficiently descriptive error message to help you fix the issue, at which point you can simply edit the issue to fix the problem and the workflow will re-run automatically.
+2. **Make the changes you'd like to contribute.** This can be done either directly on GitHub or by cloning the repository to your local machine and making the changes there.
+3. **[Submit a pull request.](https://github.com/bapo2/gpt-actions/compare)** This will open a new PR, which will be reviewed by a repository maintainer.
+If the changes are approved, they will be merged into the repository at an appropriate time as not to conflict with automated workflows.